 Rivers are an important feature of Kentucky geography.
 The Ohio River forms the entire northern boundary of the state, flowing generally SW below Covington, until it joins the Mississippi River W of Paducah.
 At the southwest tip of the state about 5 sq mi (13 sq km) of Kentucky territory, created by a double hairpin turn in the Mississippi River, protrudes N from Tennessee into Missouri and is entirely separate from the rest of the state.
 In the east, the Big Sandy River and its tributary, the Tug Fork, form the boundary with West Virginia.
 Many rapid creeks in the Cumberland Mountains feed the Kentucky, the Cumberland, and the Licking rivers, which, together with the Tennessee and the Ohio, are the chief rivers of the state.
 The Kentucky Dam on the Tennessee River near Paducah, is a major part of the Tennessee Valley Authority system.

 Kentucky's climate is generally mild, with few extremes of heat and cold.
 Frankfort is the capital, Louisville and Lexington the largest cities.
 Little remains of Kentucky's great forests that once spread over three quarters of the state and were renowned for their size and density.
 Tourist attractions include the famous Kentucky Derby at Churchill Downs in Louisville and the celebrated horse farms surrounding Lexington in the heart of the bluegrass region.
-The Abraham Lincoln Birthplace National Historic Site and Cumberland Gap National Historic Park are historic landmarks.
+The Abraham Lincoln Birthplace National Historical Park and Cumberland Gap National Historical Park are historic landmarks.
 At Fort Knox is the U.S. Depository.

 - Government and Higher Education

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.